 And the book that launched it all is a pretty sweet read.
-Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence was authored by Vicki Robin and Joe Dominguez years ago but has been updated just recently to address the current financial landscape.
+Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence was authored by Vicki Robin and Joe Dominguez years ago but has been recently updated.
 Grab it if you want to be inspired and get practical tips for maximizing your money.

 Want to stay current on what’s happening in the world of finance and get great money tips?
 You can’t go wrong with a well-regarded financial magazine.
-My favorite is definitely MONEY Magazine.
-I’ve had an ongoing subscription (paid for through airline points!) for a number of years now.
+Try Kiplinger’s Personal Finance, which is chock full of foundational and time-relevant financial advice

 Yes, actual dollar bills!
 You can tuck them into a card, or do something funky with the cash.
 Consider folding it into a fun shape, freezing it in ice, hiding it around the house, or getting creative with your money gift-giving if you’re so inclined.